RobertEiner/Friends-Furryver/README.md

 * **Adoption Center Home Page:**

-   Display options such as manage application, register pet, manage pets, active applications.
+   Display options such as manage application, add animal, manage animals, manage applications.

-* **Adoption Center Contracts Page:**

-   Display signed and yet to be signed contracts.

-* **Adoption Center Register Pet Page:**
+* **Adoption Center Add/update Animal Page:**

-   Display a form which will register the pet’s information
+   Display a form which will register the animal’s information.
+This page will also let the user change an already registered animal's information.

-* **Adoption Center Manage Pets Page:**

-   Display all pets registered by this adoption center and enable editing their information.